 The nature of faith is something that I have thoroughly discussed on this site, however, I have yet to take a deeper look into the various objections made by skeptics on the nature of faith.
 Is it based on reason and evidence or is it a form of blind, anti-intellectualism and wishful thinking?

 I’ve noted elsewhere (here and here) that Biblical faith is one that is founded on evidence.
 It is our reaction to the evidence, a reaction most commonly referred to as trust or loyalty, and trust is something that has to be earned by performance.
 But does Scripture tell us a similar story or does it encourage us to do away with reason and intellect?
-Let’s take a look at a couple of verses I’ve seen critics use from time to time (and if there are others I may have missed feel free to share them below and I’ll write a follow-up).
+Let’s take a look at the most commonly cited verses.

 Now faith is the assurance of things hoped for, the conviction of things not seen.
 (Hebrews 11:1 ESV)

 This verse in Hebrews is often quoted in the KJV but in relation to the original Greek, I find the ESV gives a clearer portrayal of its intended meaning.
 Instead of the words “substance” and “evidence” (which can easily lead one to mistakenly believe that faith is the evidence in and of itself) the ESV and similar translations swap them out with “assurance” and “conviction.”
 This makes a great deal of sense in relation to the rest of Hebrews 11, which gives examples of faith as used by familiar characters in the OT.
 These are examples of people who had undeniable proof of God’s power and faithfulness and thus, having already witnessed His ability to follow through on His Word, stepped out in trust, knowing that He will always perform it.